-Jason Taylor as an "OE" and again, it's the same concept as the Elephant and Falcon.
-Taylor would to away from the tight end and rush the passer, but, at times drop into coverage—another DE/OLB hybrid.
+In the mid-2000s the Dolphins listed Jason Taylor as an "OE" and again, it's the same concept as the Elephant and Falcon.
+Taylor would go away from the tight end and rush the passer, but, at times drop into coverage—another DE/OLB hybrid.

 In the mid-2000s the Cowboys began to play a 3-4 defense and the weak inside linebacker, in this instance it's Scott Shanle, was the "Jack" linebacker.
 The Jets also had a "Jack" inside linebacker